 And with that, a belief began to take hold that I should not overindulge this behavior, that doing so would have negative ramifications on my sex life.
 I began limiting my masturbation to once a week or less and would often feel shame after reaching orgasm.
 It wasn’t until recently that I began to recognize just how deeply this belief had imprinted itself into my unconscious.

-A few weeks ago I was lying on the couch when I felt a familiar stirring and impulse to self-pleasure.
-But I also suspected that I might be sleeping with someone later that night and began to reason with myself that I should wait so that I could have a more satisfying experience later on.
+I was lying on the couch when I felt a familiar stirring and impulse to self-pleasure.
+However, I also suspected that I would be having sex later that night and began to reason with myself that I should wait so that I could have a more satisfying experience later on.

 Denying myself orgasm in anticipation of sex wasn’t a new concept, yet for some reason the thought struck me differently this time.
 Who had enforced this ceiling on my pleasure?
 Isn’t pleasure limitless, only becoming more attainable the more often we access it?

 I traced this belief back to my high school boyfriend, who I now know was just as inexperienced as me and whose opinion should not be treated as factual.
 I consider myself a pretty open-minded, sexually liberated woman, so the fact that I had been harboring this untruth was startling to say the least.
-Why was I letting an experience from almost 15 years ago define my relationship to self-pleasure?
+Why was I letting an experience from 15 years past dictate my relationship to self-pleasure?

 So to combat that idea, I masturbated, affirming to myself that my potential for pleasure is endless.
-Ever since this realization I’ve been masturbating more often as a way of intentionally disproving my ex-boyfriend’s theory.
+Since making this correlation, I’ve been masturbating more frequently as a way of intentionally disproving my ex-boyfriend’s theory.

 This epiphany led me to an understanding of how masturbation has been helping me unlearn toxic beliefs for years without my knowing.

-Several years ago, when the loss of 60 lbs left my body feeling unfamiliar and scarred over with stretch marks, it was masturbation that helped me understand and appreciate this newly remodeled home.
+Several years ago, when the loss of 60 lbs left my body feeling unfamiliar, it was masturbation that helped me understand and appreciate this newly remodeled home.

-The introduction of Chakrubs, a natural crystal wand with gentle healing properties, into my self-pleasure routine helped me release the shameful belief that masturbation is sinful and embrace it as a self-care practice.
-My nurturing and compassionate qualities feel magnified when I use my Chakrub and it becomes easy to discern that the negative associations I’ve held around masturbation are not innately mine.
+The introduction of Chakrubs into my self-pleasure practices helped me release the shameful belief that masturbation is sinful and embrace it as a method of self-care.
+My nurturing and compassionate qualities felt magnified while using my Chakrub and it became easy to discern that the negative associations I’d held around masturbation were not innately mine.

 Masturbation is not just a tool for releasing stress and finding bliss in our bodies, but can be utilized for unlearning outdated beliefs that have taken hold in our psyches.
 Through self-pleasure we can begin to identify the harmful illusions we have been indoctrinated in and consciously work to unravel them, one orgasm at a time.